Overview of Banks in Brunei

 Top Banks of Brunei

-There are nine top banks in Brunei that serve 400,000 people in Brunei.
+Nine top banks in Brunei serve 400,000 people in Brunei.
 Let’s have a look at them one by one (first the local ones and then the foreign banks) –

 #1.
 Baiduri Bank Berhad:

 This is one of the most prominent banks in Brunei.
 It was established in the year 1994 as a member of the Baiduri Bank Group.
 In 2017, Global Finance nominated Baiduri Bank as the “World’s Best Bank 2017 for Brunei”.
 Baiduri Bank is the first to launch many of the services that the people of Brunei never used before, e.g., in-store, in-mail banking, multi-currency ATM, marketing app, etc. Baiduri Bank is one of the biggest banks in Brunei as its total assetsIts Total AssetsTotal Assets is the sum of a company's current and noncurrent assets.
 Total assets also equals to the sum of total liabilities and total shareholder funds.
 Total Assets = Liabilities + Shareholder Equity amounted to around BND 3.5 billion as of 2014.
 Baiduri Bank was also the first bank in Brunei to be rated by Standard & Poor.